 We will retain your personal data as follows:

-Your personal or company contact details will be retained for a minimum period of three years following the date you first contact us.
-Three years following the date you stop receiving services from us.
+Your personal or company contact details will be retained for a minimum period of three years following the date you stop receiving services from us.

 Security of personal data